sudo-julia/jtweet/README.md

 - [ ] .tweet files for tweets, .bio files for bios, etc.
 - [ ] Move sent tweets/bios etc to folders
+- [ ] Argument to choose the configuration file to use
 - [ ] Option to print all file locations
 - [X] Read API key locations from a config file <2021-06-18>
 - [X] Character limit checker <2021-06-18>